Our Origin Story

 Today, through his work with the Nature Scholars Foundation, he’s dedicated to inspiring young learners to appreciate, respect, and protect the natural world - starting right in their own communities.

-Nature Scholars Foundation Cheerleaders
+Nature Scholar Foundation Cheerleaders

 "Ed and Christy's focus on enlightening and inspiring students to explore and protect the great outdoors is very important as we experience the serious impact of climate change.
 The way they are doing it, engaging students to determine Tripp the Tumbleweed’s adventures in our country’s national parks, is spot on.”